dottxt-ai/outlines/docs/cookbook/prompting-techniques/zero-shot-chain-of-thought.md

 # Zero-Shot Chain-of-Thought (CoT)

-Zero-Shot Chain-of-Thought (CoT) is a prompting technique that encourages a language model to break down its reasoning process into steps, without providing any examples.
+[Zero-Shot Chain-of-Thought (CoT)](http://arxiv.org/abs/2205.11916) is a prompting technique that encourages a language model to break down its reasoning process into steps, without providing any examples.
 It uses a simple prompt instruction like "Let's approach this step by step:" or "Let's think about this logically:" before presenting the task or question.
 This prompts the model to generate a series of intermediate reasoning steps before arriving at the final answer, improving performance on complex reasoning tasks without needing labeled examples.

-Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ## A worked example